-Rising non-commercial futures position
+· Rising non-commercial futures position

-The New York Mercantile Exchange (NYMEX) net non-commercial crude oil futures open position rose again in June from 257,000 to 275,000 contracts long.
-We regard a net long position over 200,000 contracts to be relatively high.
+The New York Mercantile Exchange (NYMEX) net non-commercial crude oil futures open position rose again in July from 275,000 to 361,000 contracts long.
+This represents an all-time high and will have supported the rise of WTI during the month.